sakundi/sakundi-docs/docs/docs/user-section/install-iden3.md

 custom_edit_url: null
 ---

-# Deploying Iden3 Contracts on BlockDAG testnet
+# Deploying Identity Contracts on BlockDAG testnet

-Zikuani requires the iden3 library to manage some of the identity related operations. iden3 is a next-generation private access control based on self-sovereign identity, designed for decentralised and trust-minimised environments.
+Zikuani requires the iden3 and some of the ZK Passport libraries to manage the identity related operations. iden3 is a next-generation private access control based on self-sovereign identity, designed for decentralised and trust-minimised environments.
+ZK Passport is a novel solution that turns a regular biometric passport into a flexible digital identity credential for Web3.
+Importantly, this is done without compromising the security of your sensitive data by using zero-knowledge proofs.

-This guide explains how to install and deploy the [iden3-contracts](https://github.com/iden3/contracts) on a BlockDAG EVM-compatible network.
+This guide explains how to install and deploy the [iden3-contracts](https://github.com/iden3/contracts) and the [zk-passport](https://github.com/rarimo/zk-passport) on a BlockDAG EVM-compatible network.

 ## List of Iden3 Smart contracts deployed in BlockDag testnet